The Best Cash Back Credit Cards in Canada 2023

 What additional benefits come with cash back credit cards?

 The benefits you get with your cash back credit card will depend on the card that you have.
 Generally speaking, higher-tier cards come with better benefits.
-That said, there are some no fee and low fee cards that offer some good perks.
-Some benefits you should look for include the following:
+That said, there are some no fee and low fee cards that offer some excellent perks.
+Some benefits you should look for include:

-• Mobile device insurance – Cellphones and tablets purchased with a credit card with mobile device insurance are covered from theft, loss, and damage for up to $1,000 – $1,500.
+• Mobile device insurance – Cellphones and tablets purchased with a credit card with cell phone protection are covered from theft, loss, and damage for up to $1,000 – $1,500.

 • Roadside assistance – With roadside assistance plans, you can get emergency services if your car ever breaks down.
-Note that each plan is different, so see what each one offers before signing up for a credit card.
+Note that each plan differs, so see what each one offers before signing up for a credit card.

 • Travel insurance – A few cash back credit cards offer comprehensive travel insurance.
-That said, if you want travel benefits, go for a travel rewards credit card.
+If you want travel benefits, go for a travel rewards credit card.

 • Extended warranty – Sometimes referred to as buyer’s assurance, extended warranty typically doubles your manufacturer’s warranty, up to one additional year.